Mental Health Help For Nurses

 - AHNA's virtual "Compassionate Listening Circles" (scroll about a third down the webpage)

-- American Journal of Nursing & Johns Hopkins School of Nursing's Frontline Nurses WikiWisdom Forum: a place to share
+- American Journal of Nursing & Johns Hopkins School of Nursing's Frontline Nurses WikiWisdom Forum - a place to share nurse knowledge, challenges, and more.

-- CDC’s webpages COVID-19 Information for Healthcare Professionals
+- CDC’s Information for Healthcare Professionals about Coronavirus (COVID-19)

 - ANA & APIC webinar “Be Confident Protecting Yourself and Providing the Best Care to Your Patients During this COVID-19 Pandemic”

-- ICN’s COVID 19 Year of the Nurse Portal
+- ICN’s Covid-19 & International Year of the Nurse and the Midwife *

 Join Now - It's Free!